SeokLeeUS/TrafficSignIdentifier/writeup_template.md

 The goals / steps of this project are the following:

-* step 0 Image of German traffic sign
+* step 0: Image of German traffic sign
-* step 0.1 Load pickled dataset
+* step 0.1: Load pickled dataset
-* step 0.2 Perform the initial sanity check to see if the images are correct.
+* step 0.2: Perform the initial sanity check to see if the images are correct.
-* step 1 Design and test a model architecture
+* step 1: Design and test a model architecture
-* step 1.1 Pre-process image (normalization, grayscale,etc.)
+* step 1.1: Pre-process image (normalization, grayscale,etc.)
-* step 1.2 Include an exploratory visualization of the dataset
+* step 1.2: Include an exploratory visualization of the dataset
+* step 1.2.1: Convoluted image example
+* step 1.2.2: Maxpooling image example
+* step 2: Train and validate the model
+* step 2.1: Model parameter/function definition
+* step 2.2: Model training
+* step 3: Test the model with new images
+* step 3.1: Load example of new images
+* step 3.2: pre-processing image(graying/normalization)
+* step 3.3: Sanity check- Prediction of sign type for an image
+* step 3.4: Analyze performance
+* step 3.5: Output to 5 softmax probability for each image found the web

 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture